-When the instrument is correctly connected to the LAN, this indicator will light.

 When the generator works in remote mode, this indicator will light.

 When the generator detects a USB storage device, this indicator will light.

 3. Channel Status

 Display areas of CH1 and CH2.
 Indicate whether the corresponding channel is selected and turned on (ON/OFF).
 The area of the channel currently selected is highlighted and the on/off state of the channel currently turned on is "ON".